peat/sshame/README.md

 # sshame

-I wrote `sshame` to collect IP addresses and information about bad authentication attempts on servers.
+I wrote `sshame` to collect IP addresses and information about bad SSH authentication attempts.
 I use the output as a rolling blacklist for filewalls, and to help diagnose connection issues.

 ## Requirements